Dew loss: symptoms, causes and solutions

 - bleeding after intercourse

-What are the special cases of dew loss?
+What are the special cases of pink discharge?

-If you notice a pinkish discharge of blood when wiping or in your panties, don't panic.
-Don't try any home remedies without the advice of a doctor or health care professional at l.
-Here are some special cases that can cause small amounts of bleeding.
+If you notice a pinkish discharge when wiping or in your panties, don't panic.
+Don't try any home remedies without the advice of a doctor or healthcare professional.
+Here are a few special cases that can cause small amounts of bleeding.

-After intercourse, a woman may experience some bleeding.
+After sexual intercourse, a woman may experience some bleeding.
 In fact, rubbing of the sexes may cause irritation of the vaginal walls and light bleeding.
 This is perfectly normal, provided it is not repeated.
 During the sexual act, stimulation of the sexual organs increases arousal and vaginal lubrication.
 This vaginal lubrication by cyprine and white discharge will be more or less important.
-If penetration is too deep, or if intercourse is too violent, secretions will not be sufficient to protect the vaginal walls.
+In the event of deep penetration or too violent a back-and-forth movement, secretions will not be sufficient to protect the vaginal walls.

 Sexually transmitted infection or mycosis

-In order to s'make sure you don't have a sexually transmitted infection, medical examinations are necessary.
-The pinkish discharge of blood may indicate an infection, particularly a mycosis , in the following cases:
+To make sure you don't have a sexually transmitted infection, medical examinations are necessary.
+A pinkish discharge may indicate an infection, particularly a mycosis , in the following cases:

-- The discharge is thick and looks like curdled milk.
+- The discharge is thick and has a curdled-milk appearance.

-- Itching at the entrance to the vagina or on the vulva
+- Itching at the vaginal entrance or on the vulva

 - A swollen vulva